Disease Risk / Wellness Score

 Research suggests that an imbalanced gut microbiome may contribute to a number of conditions, including [2]:

-By making positive changes based on your wellness score you may be able to reduce the risk of these conditions and support your overall health.
+By making positive changes based on recommendations from your Vivere test you may be able to reduce the risk of these conditions and support your overall health.

-Yes, you can definitely improve your wellness score.
-Your wellness score can improve or get worse over time based on your overall health.
-By following the recommendations given to you by Vivere you can significantly improve your wellness score.
+Yes, you can definitely improve your wellness scores.
+Your wellness scores can improve or get worse over time based on your overall health.
+By following the recommendations given to you by Vivere (after you have signed up and completed your test) you can significantly improve your wellness scores.

 Sources